brimdata/zync/design.md

 ### Data Model

-For this discussion, we assume once process listens to one or more Kafka topics and synchronized these topics to a the "raw" pool, while another process applies ETL to the "raw" records and stores them in the "staging" pool.
+For this discussion, we assume one process listens to one or more Kafka topics and synchronizes these topics to a the "raw" pool while another process applies ETL to the "raw" records and stores them in the "staging" pool.
 (Another process would sync "staging" to one or more Kafka destination topics to be synced to a target database but this part is left as an exercise for the reader.)

 #### "raw" Data Model

-In this our example design here, all of the data in the "raw" pool has this Zed type signature:
+In the example here, all of the data in the "raw" pool has this Zed type signature:
 ```
 {
   seqno: int64,